- Practice Areas

-WRI India’s Electric Mobility Program has produced an in-depth review of Electric Vehicle policies proposed by 12 states.
+WRI India’s Electric Mobility Program explores EV policies proposed by different states.
 Most of these policies are rolled out with two broad goals: To hasten EV adoption and to increase investments in the state.
 We look at the entire ecosystem, from policy to implementation, by considering three broad requirements:

 WRI India's Electric Mobility program offers technical assistance and capacity building while facilitating conversations between public and private stakeholders to get a broader, yet nuanced, understanding of the challenges that come with the transition to electric buses.
 Our key areas of work in this sector are:

 WRI India’s Electric Mobility Program is pursuing three lines of work that form the basis of our policy work with decision makers in state and central government, industry, and academia -

 Access our TCO EValuator that allows you to compare and contrast the Total Cost of Ownership (TCO) of electric two-wheelers, three-wheelers, cars and buses, as well as light commercial freight vehicles (LCFV), medium commercial freight vehicles (MCFV) and heavy commercial freight vehicles (HCFV) against their internal combustion engine (ICE) counterparts.